Skip to content

 The four indeterminates are domain-sensitive operations.
 The same action is appropriate in one domain and wrong in another.
 Analytical thought (vitarka / vicāra) is correct in the Complicated domain; deploying it in the Complex domain leads to over-engineering; deploying it in the Chaotic domain costs lives.

-Cynefin’s central warning is about transitioning between domains without noticing — and that is exactly when vitarka and vicāra turn from skillful to harmful.
+Cynefin’s central warning is about transitioning between domains without noticing.
+That is when vitarka and vicāra turn from skillful to harmful.

 Draft not yet reviewed